Lift up your hands in the sanctuary. Praise the Lord! Psalm 134:2

 Enlarge your baldness like the vulture;

-for they will go away from you, into captivity!
+for they will be taken away from you, into captivity!

 Woe to the Oppressors